Kong/docs.konghq.com/app/konnect/servicehub/service-versions.md

 1. Click **Create** to save.

-## Delete a Service version
+## Delete a service version

-1. In the {% konnect_icon servicehub %} Service Hub, select a Service from the list.
+1. In the {% konnect_icon servicehub %} Service Hub, select a service from the list.

 1. Navigate to **Versions**.